Now onboarding families in NL & DE

 Built for two, not one

 Every other assistant has one user.
-Fritz is built for the two of you — that one architectural choice is what makes it work.
+Fred is built for the two of you — that one architectural choice is what makes it work.

 Less admin.
 More of the good stuff.